 Hustlers was released in 2019 to a warm reception.
 Many critics saw the film as a monument to female empowerment.
 These were women who took one look at the karma-dodging investors roaming Wall Street and decided to take back what they stole from everyone else.
 Superficially, it would appear that director Lorene Scafaria succeeded in this mission.
 This is a film with strong performances from its female leads and they do command complete control over their situation – or at least until their plan goes awry.

 However, I have to say that the very reason it was praised constitutes the film’s fatal weakness.
 The film’s overall tone reeks of the more problematic aspects of left-leaning works from the late-2010s.
-Although most of the people fighting for these causes were civil, there was a nasty undercurrent to the movement fueled by genuine misandry.
+Although a vast majority of the people fighting for these causes were civil, there was a nasty, fringe undercurrent to the movement fueled by genuine misandry.
 Exacerbating matters was this undercurrent’s tendency to hunt down anyone who didn’t agree with the mass consensus.
 There are many examples of this phenomenon in action from the media’s insistence that anyone who didn’t like the independently produced video game Gone Home had to have been a misogynistic homophobe or the infamous incident wherein one critic possessing the temerity to give Greta Gerwig’s Lady Bird a negative review founded himself hounded by an angry mob on social media – all while the perpetrators claimed to be progressive.
 Worst of all, because many of these reactionary responses were perpetuated by the journalists themselves, they often went unchallenged.

 I am making the following criticism as someone who is, always has been, and always will be an unapologetic liberal, but there’s no getting around that Hustlers is one of the most misandrist films I’ve ever seen.
 I know that every single one of the critics who praised the film would have deservedly hung it out to dry had the genders been reversed.
 It’s especially unfortunate how these journalists had no problems with the film given that just one year prior, famous comedian Bill Cosby was convicted of three counts of sexual assault.
 His favored tactic was to slip Quaaludes in his victims’ drinks and rape them while unconscious.
 Many of those journalists who commended Cosby’s guilty verdict turned around and praised the characters in Hustlers for using the exact same predatory tactics.